supnate/rekit/docs/testing.md

 All app testing files are saved in the folder `test/app`.
 And the folder structure is the same with the source code folder structure in `src` folder.

 #### How Rekit generates testing files
-When creating a new page, component or action, Rekit auto creates test cases for them.
+When creating a new component or action, Rekit auto creates test cases for them.
 Even you don't add any code to to the generated test cases, they help you avoid simple errors.
 Such as:

 1. It ensures a component is always rendered successfully by checking the existance of the root DOM node with correct css class.
 2. It ensures reducer is immutable by checking equality of the previous and new states.